 Handsqueeze Rating: 🙂 🙂 🙂 /10

 This post was added to Phyllis Loves Classic Movies and In The Good Old Days Of Classic Hollywood Fourth Annual Olivia De Havilland Blogathon.
-Other reviews with this cast include The Love Boat in a Galaxies of Guest Stars list.
-Olivia De Havilland stars in The Swarm and Murder is Easy.
-Both De Havilland and Cotten star in Airport 77.
-Ken Kercheval and Dack Rambo star in many of my Dallas posts including the final episode HERE.
-Kercheval’s remembrance post HERE.
-Others include Gavin McLeod and Lauren Tewes in Murder, She Wrote and Hotel.
+Other reviews with this cast Olivia De Havilland in The Swarm and Murder is Easy.
+Joseph Cotten in The Screaming Woman and Airport 77.
+Ken Kercheval and Dack Rambo in Dallas posts and Ken Kercheval remembered HERE.
+Gavin McLeod and Lauren Tewes in Murder, She Wrote and Hotel.
 Bernie Kopell in Hart to Hart and Fantasy Island.
-Ted Lange and Jill Whelan also in Fantasy Island.
-Dack Rambo appears in this episode of Fantasy Island.
+Dack Rambo in this episode of Fantasy Island.